 Once the request is validated, YouTube gives the uploader 7 days to remove the video and avoid a copyright strike.
 If they don't, the video is removed after 7 days.

-During this 7-day period, there are a few different actions you can take:
+During this 7-day period, there are a few different actions uploaders can take:

-After 7 days, when YouTube removes the video, your channel will get a copyright strike.
-Deleting the video at that point will not resolve the strike.
-Strikes expire after 90 days, but your video won't be reinstated after the strike expires.
-If it's your first strike, you'll need to complete Copyright School.
+After the 7-day period is over, when YouTube removes the video, the uploader's channel will get a copyright strike.
+Removing the video at that point will not resolve the strike.
+Strikes expire after 90 days, but their video won't be reinstated after the strike expires.
+If it's the uploader's first strike, they'll need to complete Copyright School.

 At this point, if the uploader believes their video was mistakenly removed, they can submit a counter notification.